 Step 2: Check to see if there is still an egg in the prolapse.
 If there is, you should very gently remove it.
 Make sure you don’t break the egg.
 Broken eggs could cut your chicken or leave pieces of the egg that could become moldy and hurt your bird even more.

 Step 3: Once the egg has been removed and the prolapse cleaned, you need to return the prolapse into your hen’s body.
-This is an intimidating but relatively simple process.
+Because prolapse is a welfare emergency that can be difficult to resolve at home, it is best to contact a poultry vet for guidance before attempting to push the tissue back yourself.

 Step 4: Carefully tuck your chicken’s head under your arm and hold them securely.
 Using a clean or gloved hand, carefully tuck the prolapse back into your chicken’s vent.
 You can also use a clean cloth to push it in.